OnizukaLab/dejima-prototype/README.md

 This project is a prototype for the Dejima data sharing architecture.
 It uses a Ruby on Rails API as the distributed coordination layer on top of a postgresql database, which is modified with plpgsql & plsh sql triggers to emulate BX behavior.

 The prototype uses a very simple example of three peers.
 A bank, an insurance and the government.
 These three peers share person registration data: firstname, lastname, birthdate, address and phone number.
-The government knows about all this data, while the insurance does not know the phone number and the bank does not know the birthdate.The rails peer code is in the subdirectory "peer" and client code is in the subdirectory "client".
-Client is very simple Rails server to pass queries, updates to database and manage global lock.
-These are not necessary for the prototype, but convenient for manual testing.
+The government knows about all this data, while the insurance does not know the phone number and the bank does not know the birthdate.The Rails peer code is in the subdirectory "peer" and client code is in the subdirectory "client".
+Client is very Rails server to pass queries, updates to database and manage global lock.
 Which type is launched is controlled via the environment variable `PEER_TYPE`, which takes the values `bank`, `government` and `insurance`. `RAILS_ENV=client_development` will start the application as a client in the development environment, while `RAILS_ENV=peer_development` will start it as a peer in the development environment.
-This is all preconfigured for easy-use in the orchestration file (crane.yml)[crane.yml].
+This is all preconfigured for easy-use in the orchestration file [crane.yml](crane.yml).
 See details further down in How to use.

 ## Prototype setup